What Are Hyaluronic Acid Fillers: Benefits, Risks & How Long They Last

 Where Fillers Fit in a Plastic Surgeon’s Facial Rejuvenation Plan

-Hyaluronic acid fillers can be an excellent option when the goal is to restore volume, refine contours, or improve facial balance without surgery.
+Hyaluronic acid fillers can be an excellent option for restoring volume, refining contours, and improving facial balance without surgery.
 But not every concern is best treated with filler alone.

 Get Started